 Robert Renner, Senior Geographer

-Shui leads a team conducting research on climate-related financial risks as well as coordinating FHFA’s Climate Change and Environmental, Social, and Governance (ESG) Working Group supporting the Climate Change and ESG Steering Committee.
+Shui leads FHFA’s research on climate-related financial risks and coordinates the Agency’s many working groups supporting the Climate Change and ESG Steering Committee.
 Prior to climate-related research, she studied real estate brokerage services, mortgage appraisals and appraisal waivers, automated valuation models, and land price valuation.
-She has published in the Journal of Monetary Economics, Journal of Housing Economics, the Journal of Real Estate Finance and Economics, and Journal of Real Estate Research.
-She holds a Ph.D. in Economics from the University of California, Berkeley, where her focus was on behavioral and real estate economics.
+She is published in the Journal of Monetary Economics, Journal of Housing Economics, the Journal of Real Estate Finance and Economics, and the Journal of Real Estate Research.

 Matthew Suandi, Economist